near-examples/coin-flip-examples/README.md

 ## Smart Contract

-> As illustrated above, the [smart contract](https://en.wikipedia.org/wiki/Smart_contract) is located in `./src/index.js`.
+> As illustrated above, the [smart contract](https://en.wikipedia.org/wiki/Smart_contract) is located in `./src/index.ts`.

 Here you will see a few dependencies imported from `near-sdk-js` that is used for the creation of a smart contract.

 - `NearBindgen`
-  - This decorator allows the JS code to be compiled to a format compatible with the `JSVM`; base64.
+  - This decorator allows the JS code to be compiled to a format compatible with the NEAR blockchain.
 - `NearContract`
   - A constructing class for creating smart contracts in the proper format.
 - `call`